voncloft/Voncloft-OS/README.md

 **Other:**

--Everything in working_on/sort_later needs to be tested.
+- Everything in working_on/sort_later needs to be tested.
--Will use a spare PC to test everything on or a virtual box
+- Will use a spare PC to test everything on or a virtual box